The 10 Android VPNs actually worth installing

 3. Surfshark

-Surfshark screenshots screenshots on Android
+Surfshark app running on an Android phone

 Best for: Households and roommates who want one plan that covers every Android phone, tablet, laptop, and TV box without a device cap.